 NEW: Automated I-94 Process (effective April 30, 2013)

 Effective April 30, 2013, the Customs and Border Protection (CBP), a component of the U.S. Department of Homeland Security (DHS), has begun automating the Form I-94 process at air and sea ports by eliminating the paper Form I-94.
-Once implemented, foreign nationals will only receive an entry (or admission) stamp in their passports which will include their date of entry, class of admission, port of entry and their status expiration date.
+Foreign nationals, entering via air and sea ports, only receive an entry (or admission) stamp in their passports which includes their date of entry, class of admission, port of entry and their status expiration date.
 At the time of immigration inspection at the port of entry, CBP will distribute a tear sheet with information about procedures for obtaining a printout I-94 to each foreign traveler who is issued an electronic I-94.

 Obtaining a U.S. Entry Visa - Department of State (DOS)